 Take Nice Pictures of the Volcanic Islets

 The ilhéus dos Mosteiros are the perfect set for epic pictures.
-The four geological formations about 1 kilometre away from the shore are what is left of a small island formed by hydromagmatic eruption.
+The four geological formations, approximately 1 kilometre away from the shore, are what remains of a small island formed by a hydromagmatic eruption.
 The legend says that two of the islets are the doors to Atlantis, the lost island.

 Did you know

-Those same islets are today a very important bird reserve, which turns them into an ideal bird-watching spot.
-It is possible to take a boat tour to the islets or rent a kayak to go and have a closer look at them.
+Those same islets are today a significant bird reserve, which turns them into an ideal bird-watching spot.
+It is possible to take a boat tour to the islets or rent a kayak to get a closer look at them.

 Surf the Atlantic Waves